ERYTHRITOL

 Erythritol is non-viscous (not sticky).

 Erythritol Increases shelf-life of foods.
-In case you're already dying to get some, click here or one of the crystals What Erythritol does NOT do:
+In case you're already dying to get some, click here

 Erythritol does not promote tooth decay.